Password protect a PDF for free

 How to password protect your PDF for free

-Imagine you’ve got an important file with sensitive data – it needs protection, with restricted access granted to specific people.
-That’s where Adobe comes in.
-Create a PDF password in four simple steps.
+Let’s say you’ve got an important file with sensitive data – it needs protection, with restricted access granted only to specific people.
+That’s where Adobe Acrobat can help.
+You can password-protect your PDFs in four simple steps.
 All you need to do is:

 https://video.tv.adobe.com/v/3430228?hidetitle=true